-Mansoor Ali Khan Pataudi Recalls his Experience with G.R.
+Mansoor Ali Khan Pataudi recalls his experience with G.R.
 Vishwanath.
-Three cricketers from the Sub Continent announced their retirement at roughly the same time, and the most lovable of them all (this is from a male heterosexual point of view) was G.R.
+Three cricketers from the Subcontinent announced their retirement at roughly the same time, and the most lovable of them all (this is from a male heterosexual point of view) was G.R.
 Vishwanath.

 Playing for Hyderabad against Karnataka I saw what appeared to be a short and undernourished schoolboy come in at number four.
 When he crouched to take his stance with his toes pointing slightly inward, nobody was particularly impressed.

 A dozen over’s later.
 Both the Hyderabad captain and I were convinced that ‘he was the most organized batsman since Manjrekar and the quicker.
-He was introduced into the Test team the better it would be for India ‘This was not all that easy since the chairman of the selection committee had never heard of him, but one or two of us were so adamant that he gave in G.R.
-Vishwanath scored a zero in the first innings and for the next couple of days the chairman gave me the kind of stare that is deserved for an innocent looking dog which has just taken a chunk out of one’s calf.
+The more he was introduced to the Test team, the better it would be for India.
+This was not all that easy since the chairman of the selection committee had never heard of him, but one or two of us were so adamant that he gave in G.R.
+Vishwanath, who scored a zero in the first inning, and for the next couple of days, the chairman gave me the kind of stare that is deserved for an innocent-looking dog that has just taken a chunk out of one’s calf.

-It really got to a stage where we thought that both the.
-Karnataka players were going to have a breakdown, so we produced an alive and kicking Prasanna, and there was a tearful and memorable reunion in Kannada.
+It really got to a stage where we thought that both Karnataka players were going to have a breakdown, so we produced an alive and kicking Prasanna, and there was a tearful and memorable reunion in Kannada.
 We understood enough to realize that Prasanna and endless cups of coffee had pacified them.
 But we promised ourselves to make future pranks less realistic.